 2-1-1 Virginia is a free service connecting people with free information on available community services.
 A trained professional listens to your situation and suggests sources of help using one of the largest databases of health and human services in Virginia.
 The service provides access to resources in your community and statewide.
-You can contact them at 211virginia.org or use their easy to remember phone number 2-1-1.
+You can contact them at 211virginia.org or use their easy to remember phone number, 2-1-1.

-The Centers for Medicare & Medicaid Services (CMS) is a federal agency within the United States Department of Health and Human Services (HHS) that administers the Medicare program, works in partnership with Virginia to administer Medicaid and the Children's Health Insurance Programs (CHIP), has oversight of the Health Insurance Marketplace (HIM), and administers health insurance portability standards.
-The CMS website is located at https://www.cms.gov/.
+The Centers for Medicare & Medicaid Services (CMS) is a federal agency within the United States Department of Health and Human Services (HHS) that administers the Medicare program, works in partnership with Virginia to administer Medicaid, the Children's Health Insurance Program (CHIP), and Virginia's Insurance Marketplace and administers health insurance portability standards.
+The CMS website is located at www.cms.gov.